 The margin- or credit price of fuel will always be too high, whoever pays for it is over-paying.
 The price discovery mechanism is not only at hand but is wound like a spring needing practically nothing to set it into motion (Barry Rithotz and Bloomberg)(Click on for big):

 Figure 1: What’s missing from the flash crash?
 A marching band: here is the same index for sale in two different markets with trade arbitraged between the two.
 An identical form of index arbitrage took place in October, 1987.
-Had the arbitrage expanded outside of the stock exchange machinery in May the index would have flash-crashed its way to the non-credit price.
+Had the arbitrage expanded outside of the stock exchange machinery in May the index would have flash-crashed all the way to the non-credit price.
 What propels deflationary arbitrage is the same thing that propels its inflationary counterpart: price discovery across multiple marketplaces.
 In this flash crash, the deflationary process strips credit rather than enabling it.

 Figure 2: Flash crash in the material world: a schematic of GDP (in blue) and fuel price (violet).
 Red represents GDP linked to the (diminishing) creditworthiness of waste-based enterprises.
 Deleveraging cuts fuel supplies which in turn causes GDP to collapse which delevers fuel prices.
 Fuel prices and output can be arbitraged with losses in one amplifying losses in the other then back again.